lefty01/ultraresult/README.md

 different approach, without array
 > db.runnerlist.update( {"startnum" : "1" }, { $set : { "results.START.intime_valid" : "false", "results.START.outtime_valid" : "true", "results.START.outtime":"16:30"} } )

+## Testing vs. Production, deploy on server

+The files: bin/ultraresult.sample and ultraresult.conf.sample needs to be change according to your setup.

+The config file can also be specified via environment variable: `CONFIG_FILE`

+For debug run for example: `DEBUG=* nodemon start`